 “Thank you, Dad.”
-She smiled, gazing at his hand as she took it in her own.
+She smiled, taking her father’s hand in her own.

 “Well, it’s nothing compared to your news, but we had a tiny bit of excitement of our own this morning.”
 Bram pointed to the dark room beside the kitchen.
-“The neighbors brought over fresh blueberries from their morning harvest.
-We put them in the pump room to chill for tonight.
+“The neighbors brought over fresh blueberries from their morning harvest and we put them in the pantry to chill for tonight.
 Doesn’t that sound like it’ll be a nice celebratory treat?”

 “It does.”
-Ellie glanced toward the water pump room.
-From the corner of her eye, she noticed a kettle heating on the stove.
+Ellie glanced at the pantry, then noticed a kettle heating on the stove from the corner of her eye.
 “Are you making tea?”

 “I am.
-Did you want me to pour a cup for you?”
+Did you want me to pour you a cup?”

 Bram waved his hand.
-“I can handle it, I’m feeling better now that I’m inside.
-You should go relax in your room for now.
+“I can handle it.
+I’m feeling better now that I’m inside.
+Maybe you should go relax in your room for now?
 You’ve certainly earned it after a whole week of exams.”

 “I think I’ll do that.”
-Ellie stood from her seat and pushed it back in.
-Stepping to the other side of the table, she placed her hands on her father’s shoulders and leaned down to kiss him on the cheek.
-Bram responded by placing his hand on one of Ellie’s.
+Ellie stood from her seat and stepped to the other side of the table, where she placed her hands on her father’s shoulders and leaned down to kiss him on the cheek.
+Bram responded in turn by placing his hand on hers.